cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 outlined above for `legacy` mode, in addition to clearing the page by visiting `about:blank` before each test.
 This clears the dom's state and non-persistent browser state.
-This forces you to re-visit your application and performing the serious of interactions needed to build the dom state and browser state for the tests so it can reliably pass when ran standalone or in a randomized order.
+This forces you to re-visit your application and performing the series of interactions needed to build the dom state and browser state for the tests so it can reliably pass when ran standalone or in a randomized order.

 The test isolation mode is a global configuration and can be override at the